 Options become exercisable only after they vest in accordance with the respective option agreement and must expire no later than ten years from the date of grant; provided that, if the expiry date of an Option occurs during a blackout period, such expiry date will be the date that is the 10th business day after the last day of the applicable blackout period pursuant to the terms of the Stock Option Plan.
 An Optionee has no rights whatsoever as a Shareholder in respect of the Common Shares subject to unexercised Options.
-Options are subject to withholding taxes at the discretion of the Corporation.
+Options for employees are subject to withholding taxes.